dice-group/dice-template-library/README.md

 Different flavors of compile time loops that allow to iterate types, values or ranges at compile time.
 Types and values are provided as template arguments and a lambda to be called for each of them is passed as function argument, e.g. `for_types<uint8_t, uint64_t>([]<typename T>() {})` and `for_values<1, 1.1, 'c'>([](auto x) {})`.
 Ranges are defined by template parameters for start and exclusive end and receive a function to be applied to each range element as function argument, e.g. `for_range<3, 5>([](auto x) {})`, including support for decreasing ranges and negative indices, e.g. `for_range<2, -4>([](auto x) {})`.
 Examples can be found [here](examples/examples_for.cpp).

+### `polymorphic_allocator`
+A `std::pmr::polymorphic_allocator`-like type that uses static dispatch instead of dynamic dispatch to choose the allocator.
+This allocator is primarily useful for situations where you have inhomogeneous memory and one of the memory types does not allow dynamic dispatch using vtables; but you still want to mix and match values from both memory types.

+For example, you might have some allocations in persistent or shared memory (or generally: memory-mapped allocations) and others on the heap.
+The problem with `mmap` allocations is that they will be placed at an arbitrary position in virtual memory each time they are loaded, therefore absolute pointers will cause segfaults if the segment is reloaded.
+Which means: vtables will not work (because they use absolute pointers) and therefore you cannot use `std::pmr::polymorphic_allocator`.

 ### Further Examples